laravel-enso/documentation/docs/packages/form-builder.md

 ### VueForm.vue

 The main component takes the following parameters:
 - `path`, object, represents the URI path required to retrieve the configuration used to render the form and its elements | required
 - `params`, object, can be used to send additional parameters with the form request | default `null` | (optional)
-- `i18n`, function, a translation/internationalization function, that can be used when if using the component outside of the Enso ecosystem.
+- `i18n`, function, a translation/internationalization function,
+that can be used when if using the component outside of the Enso ecosystem.
 If missing, it does not perform any translation | (optional)
 - `locale`, string, the locale to be used by the various sub-components  | default `en` | (optional)

 Note: when sending extra parameters, on the back-end they can be accessed in the request, as given.
 Also, this `params` attribute is different to the attributes you can append in the from, in the back-end, attributes which end up in a `params` structure inside the form data.

 Note: when creating a resource and no redirect is given in the POST response, the form does not perform a redirect.

+The following helper functions are available on the component, with values once the form data has been loaded:
+- `formData()` - returns the data of the form as well as the params that are sent to the server on PATCH/POST
+- `field('field')` - returns the value of a form field
+- `param('param')` - returns the value of a form param
+- `routeParam('param')` - returns the value of a route parameter
+- `fetch()` - form's fetch method for retrieving the template (performs the ajax to load data from the back end)

+The following computed properties are also available:
+- `customFields` - the form's custom fields
+- `data` - the form's whole data object
+- `errors` - the form's errors object

 ### EnsoForm.vue